Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Introduction

 Proper orthogonal decomposition (POD)~\citep{lumley1967structure,lumley1970stochastic} provides an optimal, energy-ranked basis for describing spatio-temporally correlated structures in a data set.
 Space-only formulations are often applied, although they disregard temporal information.
 In contrast, for statistically stationary data, spectral POD (SPOD) yields modes at discrete frequencies that best represent the second-order space-time statistics~\citep{towne2018spectral}.
 However, SPOD requires a long stretch of uniformly sampled, time-resolved data; here time-resolved means that the data is sampled faster than the Nyquist sampling rate required to resolve the highest frequencies present in the flow.
 In a computational setting, this uniformly sampled, time-resolved data is available, although memory intensive.
 In experiments, however, time-resolved particle image velocimetry (PIV) remains challenging, particularly in high-speed flows.
 If a camera is too slow, aliasing contaminates the SPOD spectrum.

 Dynamic mode decomposition (DMD)~\citep{Rowley2009jfm,schmid2010dynamic,schmid2022dynamic}, produces temporally coherent spatial modes that oscillate, grow, and decay at specific rates in time.
-These modes are not optimal or orthogonal, but variants of the algorithm, such as exact DMD~\citep{tu2014dmd}, are available to address non-sequential data.
+These modes are not optimal and do not form a basis, but variants of the algorithm, such as exact DMD~\citep{tu2014dmd}, are available to address non-uniformly sampled data.
+Exact DMD can be applied to two sequences of data that are offset by a constant timestep; each sequence need not be uniformly sampled or sampled at a rate higher than the Nyquist frequency.
+Combined as a single time series, these two sequences are pairs of data separated by long gaps. \citet{bridges2003measurements} proposed a method to obtain the described pairwise data using two PIV setups specifically for looking at the space-time correlations in turbulent jets; the time offset between the two sequences can then be made arbitrarily small.
 Despite long gaps between pairs, DMD can resolve frequencies up to the Nyquist frequency associated with the time step between the two images of the pair, rather than the restricted sampling rate limited by the speed of a single PIV setup~\citep{tu2014dmd}.
 This allows one to observe the highest frequencies in turbulent flows despite camera speeds being limited to the order of kHz; most PIV setups are restricted to even lower frequencies~\citep{taira2017modal}.
 Additionally, in PIV, there is a trade-off between camera capture rate and camera resolution.
 Thus the pairwise approach allows for higher spatial resolution by decreasing the sampling rate of each camera.